CMSgov/cms-ars-3.1-moderate-aws-rds-oracle-mysql-ee-5.7-cis-overlay-/README.md

 # description: 'List of MySQL users allows to modify or create data structures'
 mysql_users_allowed_modify_or_create: ['root']
 ```
+## Note

+It is assumed that the password complexity plugin: validate_password.so is installed, otherwise control 7.6 will fail.

 ## Running This Overlay
 When the __"runner"__ host uses this profile overlay for the first time, follow these steps: